lemodoescoding/mk-pweb/pertemuan9/README.md

 #### Prerequisite

-1. Install PHP on your local system (or alternatively install XAMPP / HTTPd server)
+1. Install PHP on your local system
+2. Install Apache/HTTPd or just install XAMPP (Windows) or MAMP (MacOS) or Laragon
+3. Install local MySQL DBMS server (Linux Distro) or just install XAMPP (Windows) or MAMP (MacOS) or Laragon
-2. Install phpMyAdmin to the server [phpMyAdmin](https://www.phpmyadmin.net/) -> documentation
+4. Install phpMyAdmin to the server [phpMyAdmin](https://www.phpmyadmin.net/) -> documentation

 #### Setup